 Jose Mourinho is quite a peculiar figure in the world of football.
 Our story unfolds in the Champions League semi-final match between Inter Milan and Barcelona in 2010, arguably the biggest competition in football.
 Inter Milan, managed by Jose at the time, was set to host Barcelona, a team that was (and is) known for its quick and accurate ball passing prowess.

 To make things worse for their opponents, Barcelona also has the most lethal football player on the planet today - Lionel Messi.
-With a much weaker squad on paper, Jose had to pull off an audacious stunt in order to win.
+With a much weaker squad on paper, Jose had to pull off an audacious stunt to win.
 And, rather unexpectedly, he did.
 One of his primary tactics was to not cut or water the grass at the Inter Milan ground for weeks (a screwed tactic that he used again while at Real Madrid).
 This took the Barcelona players by surprise and affected one key metric that dictates their signature playing style - pass success rate.

 The result?
 Barcelona lost the match 3-1 and Inter Milan went on to win the competition.
 An obsessive focus on just one key performance metric was enough to stifle the best team in the world at the time.
 That is the power of KPIs.
 If understood well, they can be shrewdly used in any field, including key account management, to turn the tide from a bird’s eye perspective.
 This blog takes a look at how you can do the same for your key accounts and scale them by encouraging the right management behaviors.